Table of Contents

 - Check the thermostat and make sure it is in the on position and turned up.

 - Check the filter.
 A dirty air filter can and will cause your furnace to malfunction.

 - Check the main power.
 Start at the fuse or circuit breaker box and then go to the emergency cutoff switch.
 These switches usually look like a regular wall switch except the cover is usually red (but not always, sometimes they have white cover plates).
 So you check and everything is good……..all the switches are on and no fuses blown.

 Some gas companies will lock your meter if there is a suspected gas leak.
 They’ll leave a red tag and a lock on the meter.
-If the meter is okay go to the furnace.
+If the meter is okay, going to the furnace.
 There should be a valve on the gas line next to the furnace.
 Make sure the valve is on.
-This valve is called a gas-cock and the position of the knob should be parallel to the line.
-This will indicate that it is on.
+This valve is called a gas-cock, and the position of the knob should be parallel to the line.
+That will indicate that it is on.

 Standing Pilot Gas Furnaces - Electronic Ignition or Standing Pilot?

 Characteristics and Behaviors of the Gas Furnace Flame

 The flame that your furnace or boiler produces can affect the performance and efficiency if it is not properly burning the fuel.
 A professional HVAC Technician will have high tech tools so that your furnace can be tuned to where the mixture, fuel, and air, is proper, ensuring the furnace is getting the maximum amount of efficiency possible.
 Consequently, this is super important, considering that the cost of fuels, whether it is natural gas, propane, or oil, is continually rising.

 Testing | Standing Pilot Gas Furnaces & Heating Safety